thebigbird/davideagle-hugo-academic/content/post/2021-10-05-why-hauerwas-and-willimon-are-wrong-about-pastoral-care/index.en.md

 I am a survivor of sexual abuse.
 Imagine I disclose this to my pastor and ask for help finding a path back to happiness and she says, "Why would you come to me with that?"

 Trauma has devastating consequences for individuals and society.
 Often, the consequence of trauma is survivors have literally lost control of their lives.
 The church ought to provide a place for survivors to confront their pasts without becoming consumed by them.
+The resurrection is witness to the fact that the worst of human evil will not ultimately triumph.
+To so many survivors of trauma happiness is elusive and lies always beyond reach.
 Is moving people towards happiness such an unworthy goal?

 Willimon continues this thread with the following pastoral advice:

 > The church is the field hospital where those who, having been wounded by their participation in Christ’s mission, are bandaged up so they can be sent right back into the front lines of the battle.

 Is pastoral care really about bandaging our wounds so we can be sent back into battle?
 I hope not.
-Many, perhaps most of our wounds come from the simple fact that we live in a world that is still inhabited by Death.
-I cannot defeat Death.
+Many—perhaps most—of our wounds come from the simple fact that we live in a world that is still inhabited by Death.
+I cannot defeat Death; we cannot defeat Death.
 It will consume me.
-Pastoral theology, indeed all theology, ought to acknowledge that humans are powerless in the face of Death.
+Pastoral theology (can Christian theology ever *not* be pastoral theology?) ought to acknowledge that humans are powerless in the face of Death.

-And the best pastoral theology is always theology that is sung.
-As the 17th Century Latin Hymn set to the musical genius of Palestrina [proclaims](https://hymnary.org/text/the_strife_is_oer_the_battle_done):
+As the 17th Century Latin hymn set to the musical genius of Palestrina [proclaims](https://hymnary.org/text/the_strife_is_oer_the_battle_done):

 > The strife is o'er, the battle done;
 the victory of life is won;